Lakedemon/Power-performance-comparison-between-JS-and-C-engines/README.md

 sudo apt install ./google-chrome-stable_current_amd64.deb
 ```

-Change the instalation in **server.py** file if different from "/usr/bin/google-chrome-stable"
+Change the instalation path in **server.py** file if different from "/usr/bin/google-chrome-stable"
 ```
 ChromePath = "/path/to/your/google-chrome-stable"
 ```